When To Hire A Workers’ Comp Lawyer

 Your Claim Is Rejected

 If your claim has already been rejected, it’s not too late.
-Have your case reviewed by an L&I attorney to see if there’s a way to reopen the claim and increase your compensation.
-Even better, start working with an attorney before filing your claim to ensure your case isn’t rejected in the first place.
+Have your case reviewed by a Seattle L&I attorney to see if there’s a way to reopen the claim and increase your compensation.
+Even better, start working with an L&I attorney before filing your claim to ensure your case isn’t rejected in the first place.

-If you find yourself in a situation where the doctor filing your claim diagnoses a severe injury, but the IME doctor downgrades it to a less severe injury with a smaller payout, stop what you’re doing and call an L&I attorney immediately.
+If you find yourself in a situation where the doctor filing your claim diagnoses a severe injury, but the IME doctor downgrades it to a less severe injury with a smaller payout, call an L&I attorney immediately.
 The initial diagnosis may still be downgraded in the end, but an experienced attorney should be able to arrange another evaluation to hopefully confirm the more severe diagnosis and increase your financial settlement.

 There Are Errors In The L&I Documents

-Mistakes happen, and sometimes the L&I department will issue documents at a different rate than was agreed upon in the claim.
+Mistakes happen, and sometimes L&I will issue documents at a different rate than was agreed upon in the claim.
 There could also be mismatches in dates, times, names, or even your employer.
-You should never accept documents with errors since they can cause major headaches later.
+You should never accept documents with errors since they can cause problems later.

-Unfortunately, correcting mistakes in L&I paperwork isn’t as simple as using an eraser or simply asking for a revision.
-You’ll need an attorney to appeal and rectify the mistakes.
+Unfortunately, correcting mistakes in L&I paperwork isn’t as simple as using an eraser or asking for a revision.
+You’ll need an L&I attorney to appeal and rectify the mistakes.

 You’re Unable To Obtain Important Information Or Documents From Your Employer

-One of the benefits of working with an L&I attorney is that they can keep the pressure on your employer and all other interested parties to ensure a timely settlement.
-There are still ample opportunities for those parties to stall and take their time, but having an attorney in your corner who aggressively fights on your behalf for a timely settlement can shave months off of your claim approval process.
+One of the benefits of hiring a Seattle L&I attorney is that they can keep the pressure on your employer and all other interested parties to ensure a timely award or settlement.
+There are still ample opportunities for those parties to stall and take their time, but having an L&I attorney in your corner who aggressively fights on your behalf for a timely settlement can shave months off of your L&I claim approval process.